Frequently dense harmonic functions and universal martingales on trees: Introduction.

 Finally, we observe that the previous statements about frequently dense martingales reduce attention to the associated $Q-$harmonic functions.
-However, our results are different from those proved in \cite{ANP}, and also the set-up is different, because the transition operators considered in \cite{ANP} have strictly positive transition coefficients to the neighbors, while $Q$ is forward only.
+For most of the results, $Q$ is a forward-only operator with respect to a given root vertex.
 On the other hand, in Section \ref{Sec:Universality_for_very_regular_operator} we extend the scope of our result to strictly positive nearest neighbor transition coefficients as follows.
-We have shown that, once we start with a positive Borel measure $\nu$ on $\Omega$, there is a unique forward only transition operator $Q$ such that $\nu$ is the hitting distribution of the random walk generated by $Q$ and starting at $o$.
-But this is not the only transient operator that has $\nu$ as hitting distribution on the boundary: there is a large amount of such transient nearest neighbor transition operators $P$, and it was shown in \cite{Wo} (see also \cite[Section 7.2]{BGPW}) how to construct all of them explicitly.
-For each such $P$, the associated Poisson representation identifies $\nu$ with a $P-$harmonic function on $T$, and maps the space of all distributions on $\Omega$ onto the space $H_P(T)$.
+We have shown that, once we start with a positive Borel measure $\nu$ on $\Omega$, there is a unique forward-only transition operator $Q$ such that $\nu$ is the hitting distribution of the random walk generated by $Q$ and starting at $o$.
+But this is not the only transient operator that has $\nu$ as hitting distribution on the boundary; there is a large amount of such transient nearest neighbor transition operators $P$, and it was shown in \cite{Wo} (see also \cite[Section 7.2]{BGPW}) how to construct all of them explicitly.
+For each such $P$, the associated Poisson representation identifies $\nu$ with a $P-$harmonic function on $T$, and maps the space of all distributions on $\Omega$ onto the space $H_P$.
 So we can apply our methods for frequent universality to all $P-$harmonic functions for a huge class of transition operators $P$.

-For this purpose, the most natural operators are the \emph{very regular} nearest neighbor transition operators (that is, those whose transition probabilities to the neighbors are bounded below by some $\delta>0$ and bounded above by $\frac12 - \delta$).
+For this purpose, one of the most natural classes of operators is the \emph{very regular} nearest neighbor transition operators (that is, those whose transition probabilities to the neighbors are bounded from below by some $\delta>0$ and the backward transition probabilities are bounded (from above) above by $\frac12 - \delta$).
 These operators are transient, and are a subclass of those considered in \cite{ANP}.
-In Section \ref{Sec:Universality_for_very_regular_operator} we extend all our frequent universal results to the spaces of harmonic functions of very regular nearest neighbor transition operators, through estimates for their hitting distribution in the boundary \cite{KPT},.
+In Section \ref{Sec:Universality_for_very_regular_operator} we extend all our universality results to the spaces of harmonic functions of very regular nearest neighbor transition operators, through estimates for their hitting distribution in the boundary \cite{KPT}.